 She is inspired by integrating other dance styles (particularly classical Indian) and seeks to continue growing as a performer, teacher, and choreographer.
 Orkideh continues her kathak studies in Toronto with Joanna De Souza, and takes workshops or private lessons when she can, particularly with Rachel Brice, Zoe Jakes, Ariellah Aflalo, Paulette Rees-Denis and Dalia Carella.
 Orkideh also augments her dance with yoga, pilates, and weight lifting, a discipline she has grown to love.

-Bellydance gave her a positive body image and confidence in expressing herself; tribal style gave her community and camaraderie.
+Bellydance gave her a positive body image and confidence in expressing herself; group improv gave her community and camaraderie.
 She is inspired and excited by the community in Toronto and wants to share her enthusiasm for the art form.
 Orkideh became a certified ATS® teacher by Carolena Nericcio of Fat Chance Bellydance in October 2009.
 She is also Stott Pilates trained and is pursuing her certification.